sunny-kim-92/light-musings/content/posts/vaultarticle/vaultarticle.md

 <sturn></sturn>

-The CoP provides starting point values and ID numbers for each vault.
 Note that not all combinations of these 5 elements create a valid vault.
 For example, out of the 80 vaults, only one (the Tucked Double Salto AKA Produnova AKA [Flying Circus of Death](https://balancebeamsituation.com/elite-skill-database/produnova/)) involves 2 saltos.
-The vault builder hopefully accounts for compatible options as you move through the selections.
+The vault builder  accounts for compatible options as you move through the selections.

-I've for the most part defaulted to terms as listed in the official CoP.